What do you need to know when buying property?

 There are several things that you should consider during your real estate transaction:

-This is at the top of the list for a very good reason, choosing a knowledgeable licensed realtor from a firm that has a great reputation is imperative.
-Your realtor should not just have a working knowledge of the real estate market, but they are there to advise you and represent your best interests.
+This is at the top of the list for a very good reason, choosing a knowledgeable agent from a firm that has a great reputation is imperative.
+Your Orlando area agent should not just have a working knowledge of the local real estate market, but they are there to advise you and represent your best interests.
 It is their job to help you understand the legalities involved in purchasing property and to make sure that you are protected.
 They will be responsible for negotiating on your behalf and you want to make sure that you are comfortable with them doing so.
-Take your time choosing a realtor, ask friends and neighbors for referrals and ask questions when you meet with your realtor.
+Take your time choosing an agent, ask friends and neighbors for referrals and ask questions when you meet with the agent.
 You want to make the best choice possible.